JustinSGray/Hyperloop/README.md

 ```

 ### PyCycle
-The hyperloop model depends on another plugin, [PyCycle](https://github.com/OpenMDAO-Plugins/pyCycle).
+The hyperloop model depends on another plugin, [PyCycle](https://github.com/OpenMDAO-Plugins/pyCycle) a thermodynamic cycle modeling tool.
-You should follow the installation instruction for that plugin first.
+You should follow the installation instruction for that plugin before moving on.

 ## Installation